asolutioncompany/cache-enabler-dark-fork/README.md

 # Cache Enabler Dark Fork

-Adds the capability to create cache versions of multiple themes based on a cookie value.
+Adds the capability to cache light and dark themes based on a cookie value.

+The code is being updated to simplify the process of adding the ability to cache light and dark theme for a website.

-Documentation will be added to guide setup since it requires Javascript to add the capability to interactively switch themes.
+Documentation will be added to guide setup since it requires Javascript and CSS to complete the configuration.

 # Cache Enabler - WordPress Caching Plugin